Build the PERFECT Smoothie

 Casein protein powder is not ideal for those with milk or lactose intolerances, or for athletes who avoid dairy and animal products.

 - Organic vegan proteins – All of our vegan proteins are made from a base of 100% USDA Certified Organic North American pea protein.
-With 20-25 grams of protein per serving depending on the flavor, we’ve done the work to make all of our vegan proteins complete for you, meaning they carry all essential amino acids your body can only get through food.
-Bonus: some of them have added vitamins in which plant-based athletes are commonly deficient.
+With 20-25 grams of protein per serving depending on the flavor, we’ve done the work to make all of our vegan proteins complete for our athletes, meaning they carry all essential amino acids your body can only get through food.
+Bonus: Some of them have added vitamins in which plant-based athletes are commonly deficient.

 - Collagen peptides – Collagen peptides offer a non-dairy alternative to milk-based proteins and boast major benefits in support of hair, skin, nails, bones, joints, and connective tissues.
 With 10-20 grams of protein per serving depending on which you choose, Promix has worked to ensure we make options for pescatarian athletes.

 Collagen peptides are not ideal for those who avoid animal products or are looking for quick-digesting, post-workout protein unless you choose our Optimal Chocolate, which we created specifically as a post-workout collagen, complete with BCAAs.

 So what’s the magic number?
 How much protein turns your smoothie into a satisfactory meal?